Opal Lee

-Opal Lee (born October 7, 1926) is an American retired teacher, counselor, and activist in the movement to make Juneteenth a federally recognized holiday.
+Opal Lee (born October 7, 1926) is an American retired teacher, counselor, and activist who was a leader in the movement to make Juneteenth a federally recognized holiday.
 She is often described as the "grandmother of Juneteenth".

 On June 17, 2021, President Joe Biden signed Senate Bill S. 475, making Juneteenth the eleventh federal holiday.
 In 2024, Biden awarded Lee the Presidential Medal of Freedom, the Nation's highest civilian honor.

 Early life

 Lee was born in Marshall, Texas on October 7, 1926.
 She was the oldest of three children of Mattie (Broadous) and Otis Flake.
 Her paternal great-grandmother was born into slavery in Louisiana.

 When she was 10 years old, she and her family moved to Fort Worth, Texas.
 The Flakes later moved to the 7th Ward of Fort Worth, also known as Terrell Heights.

 In June 1939, her parents bought a house in the 900 block of East Annie Street, then a mostly white area.
 On June 19, 1939, 500 white rioters vandalized and burned down their home.
 Lee was twelve years old at the time.
 Recalling it years later, she said, "The fact that it happened on the 19th day of June has spurred me to make people understand that Juneteenth is not just a festival."

 Opal Lee attended I.M.
 Terrell High School, Fort Worth's first black high school, graduating in 1943 at the age of 16.
 She married and the couple had four children; they divorced after five years.